comparativePoliticsHU/HEALTHDOX/README.md

 This repo is thought to enable the VAPS-HiWis' collaboration on tasks for the HEALTHDOX Project.

-## Countr Chapters
+## Country Chapters

-R-scripts for producing the Country Chapter Tables, examplyfied for the French case.
+R-scripts for producing the Country Chapter Tables, examplified for the French case.